Desmoss900/srt2dvbsub/WORKFLOW.md

 ### Subtitles Won't Embed

-- Verify MPEG-TS file has null packet stuffing headroom
+- Verify MPEG-TS file has null packet stuffing headroom (this should automatically happen if you do not specify a --ts-bitrate)
 - Check srt2dvbsub error messages in stderr
 - Ensure SRT file encoding is UTF-8
 - Try with different PIDs if conflict suspected (roadmap item)